-Foie gras au torchon, poached in duck fat, is served with a kumquat purée flavored with apples and pears, thin crisps of brioche infused with cocoa, and, lastly, a dust of orange peel and green pepper on the plate.
+Foie gras au torchon, poached in duck fat, is served with a kumquat purée flavored with apples and pears, thin crisps of brioche infused with cocoa, and, lastly, dust of orange peel and green pepper on the plate.
 That way you can adjust the flavors yourself.
-This one is easily short-listed for best dish of 2017!
+This one is easily short-listed for best dishes of 2017!

 A Short History Lesson on Foie Gras